Where farm to table is a way of life

 Where there is good food, there is good beer.
 And boy, is there good beer here.
 Farmers and brewers in the Lake Champlain Region have developed close working relationships, which means you're likely to have local ingredients in everything you eat and drink.

-Visit Agri-alley in Keeseville on Mace Chasm Road for three farms meeting all of your food needs — Mace Chasm, North Country Creamery and Clover Mead Cafe, and Fledgling Crow — as well as your need for delicious craft beer at Ausable Brewing Company.
+Visit Agri-alley in Keeseville on Mace Chasm Road for three farms meeting all of your food needs — Mace Chasm, North Country Creamery and Clover Mead Cafe, and Fledging Crow — as well as your need for delicious craft beer at Ausable Brewing Company.
 Mace Chasm Road is located near scenic Ausable Chasm.

 Stop by Hub on the Hill and check out their market stocked with local farmers’ products and handcrafted wares.
 The Hub on the Hill is the Adirondacks' food hub and is located right next to Essex Farm.
 Plan a farm tour at Essex Farm to see where many Adirondack farmers get their start.
 Essex Farm offers a year-round, full-diet CSA.
 This is no small feat for one farm.